 CLICK HERE FOR THE IN-DEPTH CAPPADOCIA TRAVEL GUIDE

 How to get to Cappadocia

 You can take flights from Istanbul to Nevşehir Kapadokya Airport (NAV) via Turkish Airlines, Anadolu Jet (operated by Turkish Airlines), or Pegasus Airlines.
 You can also opt to fly to Kayseri Erkilet International Airport (ASR) via Atlas Global, Turkish Airlines, Anadolu Jet, or Pegasus Airlines.

 Anadolu Jet flies 3 times a week from Istanbul Sabiha Gokcen Airport (SAW) to Nevşehir Kapadokya Airport (NAV) with a flight time of 1 hour and 15 minutes.
-When I booked, my flight was 90 TL one way.

 If you’re fond of long bus rides, you can take an overnight bus (around 10 – 12 hours) from Istanbul, Ankara or Denizli.
 From Istanbul, the bus ride costs 85 TL.